mroughan/SurrealNumbers.jl/README.md

 However, it seems important to distinguish equality from equivalence here.
-In programming terms two "things" are equal when they are the same, so equality and equivalence have different meanings and uses.
-Hence, here we have the relation ≅ defined to test equivalence.
+In programming terms two "things" are equal when they are the same, not some airy-fairy notion of equivalence, so equality and equivalence have different meanings and uses.
+Hence, here we have the relation ≅ defined to test equivalence separate from ==.

 BTW, here we hit one of the weirdnesses of Julia; 99\% of the time, you can redefine operators and comparators to do whatever you like on